Zinc

 Is zinc good for kidneys?

-Zinc is considered an essential trace element for humans, and zinc deficiency has been linked to adverse outcomes in kidney disease.
+Zinc is considered an essential trace element for humans, and zinc deficiency has been linked to adverse outcomes in kidney condition.
 Supplementation with zinc may improve the nutritional status of maintenance haemodialysis (MHD) patients, according to researchers in China.

 Does zinc heal the gut?